EDUCATION

 1. Make it easy for students to take the first step

-It could be as simple as using shorter forms to capture intent (name, email, course interested in) – with this information, your counselor will know how to take the conversation forward.
-And if you have course specific forms, then you just need two fields to start the conversation.
+You could use shorter forms to capture intent (name, email, course interested in)—with this information, your counselor will know how to take the conversation forward.
+And if you have course-specific forms, then you just need two fields to start the conversation.

-You could also use text prompts and explainer videos to help students fill application forms that are more detailed.
+You could also use text prompts and explainer videos to help students fill out application forms in more detail.

 “Admissions should be an informative process, not one designed to push students into a decision.
 Establishing a connection with the prospective student and their family is an important part of the process, as it can help to ensure the student will have a positive experience.”